bitsgofer/notebook/posts/some-go-quirk.md

 - If it's a slice, the backing array contains up to the largest index (`len == max(index) + 1`).
 - No ordering of index is required in this form.

 I'm not really sure where would this come in handy, though.

-Any examples?
+## 2. Terminating testing.T

+This one is best [illustrated in this example](https://github.com/bitsgofer/gowat/tree/master/channel-in-test).

+Basically, the docs for [testing.T](https://golang.org/pkg/testing/#T) says:

+	A test ends when its Test function returns or calls any of the methods FailNow, Fatal, Fatalf, SkipNow, Skip, or Skipf.
+Those methods, as well as the Parallel method, must be called only from the goroutine running the Test function.

+So, if you happen to call `Fatalf` in a goroutine, which I did, the test will not stop.
+You will then have to deal with problems due to it not stopping (a deadlock) in my case.